The latest digital imaging equipment has revolutionised dermatology in general and skin cancer management in particular.

 Melanoma can be a life threatening condition, not least without early detection.
 Monitoring is helpful for a range of patients, with a history of sunburn, red hair, previous organ transplants, or melanoma gene mutations.

-For those with a large number of moles, or previous melanomas, specialist monitoring becomes essential.
+For those with a large number of moles, or in particular anyone having previous melanomas, specialist monitoring becomes essential.
 If you have already had 2 malignant melanomas, there is statistically a 31% chance of another within 5 years.

 Children of parents who have suffered from melanoma are also a high risk group, especially if they see a number of moles appear post puberty.
 Ensuring they are monitored matters and in the event there is an issue, paediatric melanoma treatment is available.